Asymptotics of discrete $\beta$-corners processes via two-level discrete loop equations: Central limit theorem

 \section{Central limit theorem}

-In this section we formulate the main result of the paper as Theorem \ref{TGField} and prove it in Sections \ref{Section5.3} and \ref{Section5.4} after establishing some necessary moment bounds in Section \ref{Section5.2}.
+In this section we formulate the main technical result of the paper as Theorem \ref{TGField} and prove it in Section \ref{Section5.3} after establishing some necessary moment bounds in Section \ref{Section5.2}.
 We continue with the notation from Sections 3 and 4.